7coder/funcycalc/README.md

 # funcycalc

-Demo of FancyCalc is available here https://7coder.github.io/fancycalc/
+Demo of FuncyCalc is available here https://7coder.github.io/fancycalc/

 Features

-    Use FancyCalc like an ordinary calculator.
+    Use FuncyCalc like an ordinary calculator.
     To get result of square root:
         1. Push the number button (0..9)
         2. Then the ( √ ) button